Connecticut Social Security Disability Legal Team

 To qualify for Social Security Disability benefits you must have worked long enough to pay enough into Social Security taxes to cover monthly benefit payments.
 Generally, this length of time ranges from 1.5 years of work at age 28 to 9.5 years of work by age 60.
 There are specific timelines you must qualify to fall within regarding the number of years of work and your age, which should be carefully discussed with your attorney.

 Disability payments are not only paid to the injured person, but to all minor children as well.
 The payments may additionally be made to spouses.

 Denial of Claims

-Unfortunately, many social security disability claims are denied from the onset, due to many factors, including the lack of crucial information.
-It is therefore extremely important that you seek the guidance of an expert when filling out your application and submitting all relevant information.
-The national rate of social security disability application denial is extremely high, but is largely due from the failure to consult an expert prior to the application.
+Unfortunately, many Social Security Disability claims are denied from the outset, due to many factors, including the lack of crucial information.
+It is therefore extremely important that you seek the guidance of an expert when filling out your application and submitting all of the relevant information.
+The national rate of Social Security Disability application denial is extremely high, but this is largely due to the failure of many applicants to consult an expert prior to submitting their applications.

-If your application is denied from the onset, do not despair.
-A much higher rate exists for successful hearings after application denial which allow individuals to present their case with the assistance of a representative.
+If your application is denied from the outset, do not despair.
+A much higher success rate exists for hearings after an application denial that allows individuals to present their cases with the assistance of a representative.
 Not only does this give you the opportunity to discuss your injury and illness in person, and the impact it has had on your daily life, but it also often requires you to hire a representative.

 If you are in the process of applying for Social Security Disability, there is no need to navigate these waters on your own.
 Eagan & Donohue’s legal team is knowledgeable in the area of Social Security Disability and will assist you in filing your claim as well as by representing you in any hearings.